 If the input data is all in one field, select Single Field.
 If the table has multiple data fields that all contain different address information, select Multiple Fields.

 Data can be output to the following formats:

 - Feature layer

 When you select a CSV or .xls file as the output format, the results will be available for viewing in Content.
-If you choose feature service as the output format, the output point layer will be added to Map Viewer, and the layer item will be saved in Content.
+If you choose feature service as the output format, the output point layer will be added to Map Viewer Classic, and the layer item will be saved in Content.

-- Credits are only charged if the locator being used is the Esri World Geocoder.
+- Credits are only charged if the locator being used is the ArcGIS World Geocoding Service.
 Although the locator service only charges credits for matched addresses, the analysis job will not begin until you have more credits than the maximum number of credits a job might consume (assuming all matched addresses).

 - A locator can only be used if it is configured as a utility service by an administrator.
 For more information, see Configure the portal to geocode addresses.